tunnelvisionlabs/nasmjit/AsmJit/README.txt

 Supported platforms
 ===================

-Fully supported platforms at this time are X86 (32-bit) and X64 (64 bit) ones.
+Fully supported platforms at this time are X86 (32-bit) and X64 (64 bit).
-Other platforms needs volunteers to support them.
+Other platforms need volunteers to support them.
 Also note that AsmJit is designed to generate assembler binary only for host CPU, don't try to generate 64 bit assembler in 32 bit mode and vica versa - this is not designed to work and will not work.